do-me/fast-instagram-scraper/README.md

 # Fast Instagram Scraper
-v1.1.1
+v1.2.0

+## Jupyter and fully functional command line version available!

 A fast Instagram Scraper based on Torpy.
-Scrapes posts for multiple hashtags and [location ids](https://geo.rocks/post/mining-locations-ids/).
+Scrapes posts for multiple hashtags and [location ids](https://geo.rocks/post/mining-locations-ids/) at once.

 *Requirements: [Torpy](https://github.com/torpyorg/torpy) package installed but no login and no API-Key.
 Working for all OS.*